sentinel-official/docs/docs/getting-started/introduction/README.md

 ## Why Sentinel?

 ### Decentralized

-A decentralized VPN (dVPN) is not owned by a single centralized organization.
-With a dVPN, there is no need to place trust in a centralized entity to guarantee its reliability, as all that authority is distributed across the blockchain or various node owners.
-By using a dVPN, you attain freedom from the world, including the organization that previously supplied you with this liberating service.
+A decentralized VPN (dVPN) is not owned or operated by any single centralized actor.
+With a dVPN, there is no need to place your trust and data in the hands of a big tech company to guarantee reliability, as all authority is distributed across the blockchain to various node owners, stakers, application developers, and validators.

 ### Open Source

-The Sentinel's code is completely open source.
-Open-sourcing the code substantially decreases the risk of hacking because numerous smart and knowledgeable individuals can review its functionality, identify vulnerabilities, and contribute to its improvement.
+Open-sourcing the code substantially decreases the risk of security breaches.
+Sentinel's transparency means that innumerable knowledgeable, experienced individuals have reviewed its functionality, identified vulnerabilities, and contributed to its improvement—and will continue to do so!

 ### No Log Policy

-Sentinel dVPN is committed to user privacy and does not log any user activity or data.
+dVPN is a trustless technology; which means you don't have to just take our word for it when we say that Sentinel is absolutely committed to user privacy, and does not log any user activity or data—it's impossible for us to in the first place.